-Nominations are now open for the 2018 recipient.
+Nominations are now open for the 2019 recipient.
 We particularly encourage nominations from families affected by TSC.
-Nominations have closed for the 2018 recipient.
-The award will be presented during our Understanding TAND events later this year.

 Note that past award winners are not eligible for this year’s award as we know there are many other deserving recipients.
 If you do send through a nomination for a previous winner, we will happily share your feedback with them, but it will not be considered by the committee.
-Past winners are: Dr David Mowat, Dr John Lawson, Dr Kate Riney, Dr Sean Kennedy, Dr Anne Halbert, Dr Simon Harvey, Dr Helen Whitford.
+Past winners are: Dr David Mowat, Dr John Lawson, Dr Kate Riney, Dr Sean Kennedy, Dr Anne Halbert, Dr Simon Harvey, Dr Helen Whitford, Dr Orli Wargon.

 Nominations must be submitted by midnight on Saturday 20 July 2019.